openUC2/UC2-GIT/Readme.md

 ## Bill of Material

 All the parts are from typical distributors like Amazon, Alibaba, Ebay, etc. to provide an easy-to-build solution not relying on special components.
-The project is heavily benefitting from the wide variety and availability of components brought up by the open-source community.
+The project is heavily benefiting from the wide variety and availability of components brought up by the open-source community.
 A reference document can be found in the [Documents-folder](./DOCUMENTS/BillOfMaterials).

 # Getting Started

 ## Module Developer Kit (MDK)
 To allow easy adaption to the UC2 system we will provide a so called module developer kit ([MDK](./MDK)) also known from the Google Ara system.
-Here we define the industrial design guidlines so that any inlet can be designed to make it work with our UC2 system.
+Here we define the industrial design guidelines so that any inlet can be designed to make it work with our UC2 system.
 It can be observed in the [MDK](./MDK)-folder.

 If you have a new part, we are eager to see it.
 Please feel free to share it on available resources like Twitter, Thingiverse, Github or any other platform of choice! :-)